-Sleep Apnea and Acid Reflux
+The Relationship Between Sleep Apnea & Acid Reflux

 Sleep apnea is a chronic condition that causes a person’s breathing to be interrupted during sleep.
 Millions of Americans have sleep apnea and, interestingly enough, there seems to be a connection between sleep apnea and gastroesophageal reflux, GERD, or what is more commonly known as acid reflux.
 Like the age-old conundrum of what came first, the chicken or the egg, the question here is what comes first: sleep apnea or acid reflux.
+Keep reading to learn more about the relationship between sleep apnea and acid reflux and the importance of addressing both health concerns simultaneously.

 The general consensus among researchers is that there may be a casual relationship between acid reflux and the occurrences during the night that awaken people with obstructive sleep apnea.
 Sleep apnea is the cessation of breathing while you are asleep, and obstructive airway sleep apnea is the most common form of this condition.
 In this instance, your airway becomes blocked when soft tissue relaxes while you are asleep.